 Enforcement Basic Information

-EPA's Enforcement Process
+EPA's Compliance and Enforcement Process

 Environmental problem is identified.

 Congress passes laws to address environmental problems.

 Compliance assistance helps the regulated community understand and comply with regulations.

 Compliance monitoring assesses compliance through inspections and other activities.

 Enforcement actions are initiated when the regulated community does not comply, or cleanup is required.